What is prostatitis and how is it treated?

 The report looks at ways to protect your vision, prevent hearing loss and keep your brain sharp.
 It provides tips for ramping up the nutrients in your diet without boosting calories.
 Plus, you’ll get advice for aging in place, adapting and fall-proofing your home, choosing services, and more.

-This Special Health Report was prepared by Harvard Health Publishing in consultation with Scott D. Martin, MD, Associate Professor of Orthopedics, Harvard Medical School, Director, Joint Preservation Center, Sports Medicine Service, Massachusetts General Hospital.
-53 pages.
-2021.
+This Special Health Report was prepared by Harvard Health Publishing in consultation with Scott D. Martin, MD Associate Professor of Orthopedic Surgery, Harvard Medical School; Director, Joint Preservation Center and Director, Sports Medicine Fellowship, Massachusetts General Hospital, 49 pages.
+(2025)

 - Mobility and quality of life